kmkz272/Absolute-Redemption-SC-port/readme_absolute_redemption.txt

 5. Quality standars

 I try to have the maps series without bugs and i have been maintaining and improving them in the last 7 years but is no easy task.
-Unlike other people i do not have a public server or a team to make a test so i have to do that alone. this mean that i may miss problems that can only be seen when 2 or more players play the maps, now i added bots in my tests and i hope to improve the results.
 Worth saying that most of the ports i played (before 2019) had serious bugs and no one cares about it.

 -------------------------------------------------------------------------------------